HERE ARE SOME FREQUENTLY ASKED QUESTIONS...

 Remember you're going into poorly resourced area, they will not have access to the same equipment you would at home.
 So depending on your area we encourage you to think about what may be needed to be used day to day or fundraise to buy equipment once you arrive.

 Due to ongoing health crisis of COVID-19 we encourage volunteers to bring a box of gloves for personal use and to share with colleagues, hand sanitiser and reusable masks.
-Secondhand books/information you may want to leave behind (teaching workbooks etc) is also a simple but great resource to share with your colleagues and refer to together on placement.
+You will also be given strict guidelines on arrival and departure for COVID testing and safety rules.

 Where can I get cheap flights?